lalaithan/awesome-health/README.md

 - [Diet Recommendtions for Liver Problems](http://www.nlm.nih.gov/medlineplus/ency/article/002441.htm) - An adjusted diet will help the liver function and protect it from working too hard.
 - [Dash Diet](https://www.kidney.org/atoz/content/Dash_Diet) - Dietary Approaches to Stop Hypertension diet information, tips, and recipes.
 The DASH diet is a recognized treatment for hypertension, heart disease, and kidney disease.

+### Health Organizations

+- [World Health Organization](http://www.who.int/en/) - The United Nations’ health agency, committed to achieve better health for everyone, everywhere.
+- [US National Library of Medicine](http://www.nlm.nih.gov/) - The National Library of Medicine, on the campus of the National Institutes of Health in the USA, is the world’s largest biomedical library with a vast print collection and produces electronic information resources on a wide range of topics.
+Also supports and conducts research, development, and training in biomedical informatics and health information technology.
+In addition, the Library coordinates a 6,500-member National Network of Libraries of Medicine that promotes and provides access to health information in communities across the United States.
+- [American Cancer Society](http://www.cancer.org/) - A US community-based voluntary health organization dedicated to eliminating cancer as a major health problem.
+Website offers info on cancer, prevention, treatment, patient support, research, and ways to get involved.
+- [American Diabetes Association](http://www.diabetes.org/) - A US-based nonprofit that seeks to educate the public about diabetes and to help those affected by it by funding research to manage, cure and prevent diabetes.